-Task No. Task Description Report Outcome Semester Weighting Due Date 1 Sem 1 Practical Task 1, 2 40 T1 Wk9 2 Sem 1 Semester 1 Examination 3, 4, 5 60 T2 Wk5 3 Sem 2 Cell model 1, 2 40 T3 Wk7 4 Sem 2 Semester 2 examination 3, 4, 5 60 T4 Wk3
+Task No. Task Description Report Outcome Semester Weighting Due Date 1 Sem 1 Classwork 1, 2, 3 40 T1 Wk8 2 Sem 1 Practical Task 1, 2 30 T1 Wk9 3 Sem 1 Semester 1 Topic Test 3, 4, 5 30 T2 Wk5 3 Sem 2 Cell model 1, 2 40 T3 Wk7 4 Sem 2 Semester 2 examination 3, 4, 5 60 T4 Wk3

-1. Undertakes first-hand investigations to collect valid and reliable data and information, individually and collaboratively.

-- 2. Processes, analyses and evaluates data from first-hand investigations and secondary sources to develop evidence-based arguments and conclusions. - 3.
-Presents science ideas and evidence for a particular purpose and to a specific audience, using appropriate scientific language, conventions and representations. - 4.
-Describes the observed properties and behaviour of matter, using scientific models and theories about the motion and arrangement of particles. - 5.
-Explains how scientific understanding of, and discoveries about the properties of elements, compounds and mixtures relate to their uses in everyday life.
+Semester 1 Semester 2 Undertakes first-hand investigations to collect valid and reliable data and information, individually and collaboratively.
+Applies scientific understanding and critical thinking skills to suggest possible solutions to identified problems.
+Processes, analyses, and evaluates data from first- hand investigations and secondary sources to develop evidence-based arguments and conclusions.
+Presents science ideas and evidence for a particular purpose and to a specific audience, using appropriate scientific language, conventions, and representations.
+3. Presents science ideas and evidence for a particular purpose and to a specific audience, using appropriate scientific language, conventions, and representations.
+Describes the action of unbalanced forces in everyday situations.
+4. Describes the dynamic nature of models, theories, and laws in developing scientific understanding.
+4. Describes the observed properties and behaviour of matter, using scientific models and theories about the motion and arrangement of particles.
+5. Relates the structure and function of living things to their classification, survival, and reproduction.
+5. Explains how scientific understanding of, and discoveries about the properties of elements, compounds and mixtures relate to their uses in everyday life.